-To ensure the safety of our Lumberjack community online NAU requires a Two-Step Verification to access NAU-related services including NAU's Central Authentication System (CAS), Bb Learn, PeopleSoft (LOUIE), and NAU Gmail for all students, faculty and staff.
-Once in the CAS system, LOUIE uses the "single sign-on" for working in the system.
+LOUIE uses the "single sign-on" Central Authentication Service (CAS) for logging in.
 This allows students to access a variety of NAU web sites that require authentication, without having to retype their user ID and password every time.

 This also means that logging out of LOUIE will NOT log you out of all NAU web sites.
 If you are at a public computer (in a computer lab, a library, a cyber-cafe, etc.) or even at your home computer that other family members or roommates use, you should close all web browser windows before you leave the computer.
 Forgetting to close all of your web browser windows could allow someone else to access your personal information, and they could (accidentally or maliciously) change or damage your personal information.